nebari-dev/nebari-docs/docs/docs/started/deploy.md

 - You aim to have a production environment with GitOps enabled by default

 The cloud installation is based on Kubernetes, but knowledge of Kubernetes is NOT required nor is in depth knowledge about the specific provider required either.
 QHub supports [Amazon AWS](https://docs.qhub.dev/en/latest/source/installation/setup.html#amazon-web-services-aws), [DigitalOcean](https://docs.qhub.dev/en/latest/source/installation/setup.html#digital-ocean), [Google GCP](https://docs.qhub.dev/en/latest/source/installation/setup.html#google-cloud-platform), and [Azure](https://docs.qhub.dev/en/latest/source/installation/setup.html#microsoft-azure).

+For instructions on installing and deploying Nebari on a Clod provider, please visit ou [Cloud providers](/started/cloud-providers) for a list of the supported cloud providers and their respectful installation guides.

 </TabItem>
 <TabItem value="hpc" label="HPC">